Online Casino Gambling

 The licensing process for online gambling operators has not yet started and will only begin following the commencement of legislation in 2026.

-If you’re interested in gaining a licence to conduct online casino gambling in New Zealand, this page outlines what you need to know about the upcoming process and requirements.
+If you’re interested in gaining a licence to conduct online casino gambling in New Zealand, this page outlines what you need to know about the upcoming process and requirements, plus an indicative timeline based on the current version of the Bill.

 Legislation development is continuing